AdamGhaida/F24-CMUQ-112-TPs/README.md

    - `README.md`: A brief explanation of your project (see template below).
    - Project Files

 3. Submit a pull request to add your project to the repository.
+Here's a really useful video https://www.youtube.com/watch?v=nCKdihvneS0.

 ### README Template for Projects
 ```markdown